Date and time notation in Canada: Time

 Canada was an early adopter of the 24-hour clock, which Sandford Fleming promoted as key to accurate communication alongside time zones and a standard prime meridian.
 The Canadian Pacific Railway (CPR) began to use it in 1886, prior to its official adoption by European countries.
 The 24-hour notation is shorter, removes the potential for confusing the first and second halves of the day especially visible at midnight (00:00 or 24:00, 12:00 a.m.) and noon (12:00, 12:00 p.m.), and is language-neutral.
 English speakers use both the 24- and 12-hour clocks.
 While French speakers generally use the 24-hour clock, they tend to use both the 12-hour and the 24-hour clocks in informal oral communication.

-English
+Time in English

 The Government of Canada recommends using the 24-hour clock to avoid ambiguity, and many industries require it.
 Fifteen minutes after eight o'clock at night can be written: